All Episodes

 If anybody ought to be examining a demise, it's them.

-They're losing circulation, they're losing viewers, they are losing advertisers, none of which is happening to me through any of this.
+None of which is happening to me through any of this.

-And they think that if I somehow fail to rally uh my robots in the audience to whoever it is I'm for or to vote against whoever it is I'm against, that conservatism is finished.
+And they think that if I somehow fail to rally my robots in the audience to whoever it is I'm for or to vote against whoever it is I'm against, that conservatism is finished.

-So we'll get into all that, as you know, folks.
+So we'll get into all that.

-Let's let's start with audio soundbite number two.
+Let's start with audio soundbite number two.

 They had this exchange.

-If John McCain gets a left.
+If John McCain gets elected.

-Uh what do you do there?
+What do you do there?

 Do you try to win those guys over?